Requesting Confidentiality from the College

 If a victim/survivor discloses an incident of sexual misconduct to a responsible employee/community member but wishes to maintain confidentiality or requests that no investigation be conducted or Dean’s Panel not be convened to adjudicate, the College must weigh that request against its obligation to provide a safe, non-discriminatory environment for all students, including the victim/survivor.

 If such a request can be honored, the individual making the request needs to understand that the College’s ability to meaningfully investigate the incident or pursue action against the individual alleged to have engaged in sexual misconduct may be limited.
-She/he will be asked to acknowledge, in writing, that she/he has asked the College to take no action at this time.
-If the victim/survivor decides at a later date that she/he no longer wants the matter to be treated confidentially and that an investigation should be opened, she/he may do so as long as it is within the time frame for such reports as described elsewhere in this policy.
+They will be asked to acknowledge, in writing, that they have asked the College to take no action at this time.
+If the victim/survivor decides at a later date that they no longer want the matter to be treated confidentially and that an investigation should be opened, they may do so as long as it is within the time frame for such reports as described elsewhere in this policy.
 View the FAQ.

 Although rare, there may be times when the College cannot honor a confidentiality request in order to ensure an environment that is safe, free from harassment and discrimination for all students.